-(i) Unquoted Equity Instruments: Fair values of the unquoted equity shares have been estimated using Market Approach of valuation techniques with the help of external valuer.
+- (i) Unquoted Equity Instruments: Fair values of the unquoted equity shares have been estimated using Market Approach of valuation techniques with the help of external valuer.
 Valuation as per this technique is determined by comparing the company's accounting ratios with another company's of the same nature and size which are considered to be significant to valuation, such as earnings, cash flow, book value, or sales of various business of the same nature.
-The probabilities of the various estimates within the range can be reasonably assessed and are used in management's

-(ii) Non Convertible Redeemable Preference Shares, Compulsorily Convertible Debentures (CCDs) and Loan to Related parties - Suntera: Fair value of Preference shares, CCDs and Loan to Suntera is estimated with the help of external valuer by discounting future cash flows.
+The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments. - (ii) Non Convertible Redeemable Preference Shares, Compulsorily Convertible Debentures (CCDs) and Loan to Related parties Suntera: Fair value of Preference shares, CCDs and Loan to Suntera is estimated with the help of external valuer by discounting future cash flows.
 The valuation requires management to use unobservable inputs in the model, of which the significant unobservable inputs are disclosed in the tables below.
-Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their

-(iii) PMUY Loan: Fair value of PMUY loans is estimated by discounting future cash flows using approximate interest rates applicable on loans given by Banks duly adjusted for significant use of unobservable inputs in estimating the cash flows comprising of specific qualitative and quantitative factors like consumption pattern, assumption of subsidy
+Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value. - (iii) PMUY Loan: Fair value of PMUY loans is estimated by discounting future cash flows using approximate interest rates applicable on loans given by Banks duly adjusted for significant use of unobservable inputs in estimating the cash flows comprising of specific qualitative and quantitative factors like consumption pattern, assumption of subsidy rate etc.